Tosinkuzzy/crownstar_acad-high_level_programming/Contributing.md

 Get ipykernel and set it to your jupyter to venv:

 1. pip install ipykernel

+2. cd repo
+3.
+4. pip install -r requirements.txt
+5.
-2. Python -m ipykernel install --user --name=name_of_venv
+6. Python -m ipykernel install --user --name=name_of_venv